Hot Dip Galvanizing

 You do not have to look far to see an iron or steel structure that has been galvanized.

-Why Galvanize Steel an Iron
+Why Galvanize Steel?

-As discussed, zinc has a relatively low melting point and can therefore safely melted in a zinc bath to become a liquid.
+As discussed, zinc has a relatively low melting point and can therefore be safely melted in a zinc bath to become a liquid.

-If we look at the galvanic series you will see that zinc is more active (anodic) than iron and steel and will corrode in preference to the steel or iron surface.
+If we look at the galvanic series, you will see that zinc is more active (anodic) than iron and steel, and will corrode in preference to the steel or iron surface.

 The galvanized steel can even be overpainted to extend the life of the zinc.